The Surgeon's Mate: Plot summary

-Having done some damage to Méduse, Ariel is embayed in Douarnenez Bay on the French mainland.
+Having done some damage to Méduse, Ariel is embayed in Douarnenez Bay on the coast of Brittany.
 While trying to beat their way out, a mishap causes the Ariel to strike a rock and she is washed ashore.
-The officers and crew are taken as prisoners of war by the French.
-Colonel d’Ullastret is given a Marine's uniform and a false name, and he promptly escapes.
-Aubrey, Maturin and Jagiello are taken to Paris with Monsieur Duhamel and lodged in the Temple.
-Aubrey works on a way to escape from the prison, with help from Jagiello.
-Maturin is questioned by competing French intelligence groups; from one he learns that Diana miscarried.
-Duhamel makes an offer from parties expecting the emperor's defeat.
-From English newspapers, Aubrey learns that HMS Ajax took Méduse, making his efforts worthwhile, and that Miss Smith is married.
-In another session, newly arrived Johnson identifies Maturin as the killer of two French agents, after an interrogator says someone has paid "half Golconda" for his release.
-Maturin agrees to go with Duhamel, who takes them out of the Temple, picks up Diana, and remarks how Aubrey's escape shaft will be the explanation for their disappearance.
-They board the packet ship HMS Oedipus, under William Babbington.
-Diana has given up the Blue Peter, a diamond from the Golconda mines, to a French minister to save Stephen, and is unaware of Stephen's escape having been procured through Duhamel.
-They marry on the ship, with Aubrey giving her away, and Babbington officiating.
+The officers and crew are taken as prisoners of war by French soldiers on shore.
+Colonel d’Ullastret is given a Marine's uniform and a false name, and he promptly escapes overland.
+Jack, Stephen, and Jagiello are taken to Paris with the terse Monsieur Duhamel and lodged in the Temple, an ancient prison now being gradually demolished.
+Jack works on a way to escape from their cells by removing heavy stones in the privy chute, with help from Jagiello.
+Stephen is questioned by competing French intelligence groups; from one he learns that Diana has miscarried.
+To his surprise and suspicion, Duhamel makes an offer from parties expecting the emperor's defeat.
+He brings the prisoners English newspapers, from which Jack happily learns that HMS Ajax took Méduse, making his efforts worthwhile, and that Miss Smith has married.

+Before Duhamel can return to collect him, Stephen is taken once more for questioning and deduces that an immense sum has been offered for his release when one of the interrogators mentions someone has paid "half Golconda" to the French authorities.
+Suddenly, Johnson arrives at the interrogation and identifies Stephen as the killer of Dubreuil and Pontet-Canet; Stephen is immediately taken to a dungeon cell, where he expects to be tortured, but is returned to Jack and Jagiello the following day.
+Now desperate to escape as soon as possible, the trio hurries to finish their excavation in the privy chute, but Duhamel arrives just as the last stone is removed.
+Convinced that Duhamel's offer is sincere, he leads them out of the Temple, picks up Diana, and remarks how Jack's escape shaft will be the explanation for their disappearance.
+They board the packet ship HMS Oedipus under Jack's long-time midshipman and newly promoted captain William Babbington.
+Stephen's mysterious benefactor turns out to have been Diana, who has given up the Blue Peter, a diamond from the Golconda mines, to a French minister in exchange for his release, though she is unaware of Stephen's escape having been procured through Duhamel.
+As the ship crosses the Channel to England, Stephen and Diana are finally married, with Jack giving her away and Babbington officiating.